 Do you believe your business degree was worth its cost in time and resources?

-This is the newest question on our survey, added just last year.
+This is the newest question on our survey, added just two years ago.
 We decided to add this question in addition to asking about the business degree being worth its cost in tuition.
 College students spend a lot of time and resources working towards a degree.
 Not only in the classroom but internships and co- and extra-curricular activities can dominate a college student’s time and energy.
-According to 2018 graduates, Wharton’s degree is most worth its cost in time and resources with an average of 9.77.
-The number is up from last year’s winner, Indiana Kelley, which had an average of 9.65.
+Wharton graduates scored their school the highest in this category with a 9.74.
+Following Wharton is Cornell with a 9.68 and Georgetown with a 9.68.
+Wharton’s 9.74 average is slightly down from last year when it also led the category with a 9.77.
+However, it’s still up from 2020, when Indiana Kelley led with an average of 9.65.